plainbanana/Redis-Cluster-Fast/README.md

 ## &lt;command>(@args)

-To run Redis command with arguments.
+To run a Redis command with arguments.

+The command can also be expressed by concatenating the subcommands with underscores.

+    e.g. cluster_info

 # LICENSE